 Parma ham is known in Italy as prosciutto di Parma.
 It’s produced in the Emilia-Romagna region of northern Italy, in hills around the city of Parma.

-The pork used in the making Parma ham is salted then air-dried.
+The pork used in making Parma ham is salted and then air-dried.
 Only the rear haunches are selected and salt masters apply sea salt.

 Salt is then washed from the meat and the ham is air-dried.
-Curing and greasing of the ham takes place in the months that follow.
+Curing and greasing of the ham take place in the months that follow.

 The process of making Parma ham takes at least a year from the initial salting.
 Prosciutto di Parma can be cured for up to three years.
 After quality control checks, Parma ham is branded with its Ducal Crown certification, a trademark reflecting that it is a Protected Designation of Origin (PDO) product.

 For further ideas about using Parma ham as an ingredient while cooking, check out the recipes on the Prosciutto di Parma website.

 Parma ham is available to purchase online via Amazon:

 Ingredients of my spaghetti carbonara recipe with Parma ham

 3 large, free-range eggs

 50 grams of Parmesan cheese